jprochazka/adsb-exchange/README.md

 # ADS-B Exchange Setup Scripts :airplane:

-## This repository was created before ADS-B Exchange supplied thier own installation scripts and is no longer valid.
+## This repository was created before ADS-B Exchange supplied thier own installation scripts thus no longer maintained.

 These scripts aid in setting up your current ADS-B receiver to feed ADS-B Exchange.